telerik/xaml-docs/controls/radcalculator/calculatorpicker.md

 	this.calculatorPicker.IsDropDownOpen = true;
 {{endregion}}

-## Data Grid Integration
+## DataGrid Integration

-The following example shows how to utilize the `RadColorPicker` control as the cell editting element of a `RadGridView` column.
+The following example shows how to utilize the `RadColorPicker` control as the cell editing element of a `RadGridView` column.
 To do so, define a custom `CellEditTemplate` for the column and in the `DataTemplate` add the calculator.

 #### __[C#] Defining a model for the RadGridView rows__
 {{region radcalculatorpicker-gettingstarted-2}}